Flex Screen

 Used by itself, this command is just like Collect!'s default

 in the CV11\bin.
-But, if you specify a different INI, Collect!
+If you specify a different INI file, that

-will read that for all the Flex Screen settings.
+is what will be read that for all the stations' Flex Screen

 Example: